You are here

 - Place each soil sample in a separate, sealed plastic or paper soil sample bag.

-- Use a permanent marker to label each bag with grower’s name and either a field name or sample number that corresponds to the information on the front of this form.
+- Use a permanent marker to label each bag with the grower’s name and either a field name or sample number that corresponds to the information on the front of this form.

 - Protect the samples from temperatures above 80 degrees.